Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: The alans Learner

 A systematic algebraic view allows us to felicitously recruit ideas in the representation theory~\cite{humphreys2012introduction} to glean the hidden properties in the abstract structures: it makes abstract algebra amenable by reducing it onto linear algebra.
 Following the same spirit, we propose to lift both the set elements and the hidden operators to a learnable matrix space.
 To encode the set element, we employ the Peano Axiom~\cite{peano1889arithmetices}.
 According to the Peano Axiom, an integer-indexed set can be constructed by (1) a zero element ($\mathbf{0}$), (2) a successor function ($S(\cdot)$), and (3) the principle of mathematical induction, such that the $k$th element is encoded as $S^k(\mathbf{0})$.
 Specifically, we instantiate the zero element as a learnable matrix $M_0$ and the successor function as the matrix-matrix product parameterized by $M$.
 In an attribute-specific manner, the representation of an attribute taking the $k$th value is $(M^a)^k M^a_0$.
 For operators, we consider them to live in a learnable matrix group of a corresponding dimension, such that the action of an operator on a set can be represented as matrix multiplication.
 Such algebraic representation establishes an isomorphism between the matrix space and the abstract algebraic structure: abstract elements on the algebraic structure have a bijective mapping to/from the matrix space, and inducing the abstract relation can be reduced to solving for a matrix operator.
 See \cref{fig:isomorphism} for a graphical illustration of the isomorphism.

 \paragraph{Operator Induction}

 Operator induction concerns about finding a concrete operator in the abstract algebraic structure.
-By the property of closure, we formulate it as an inner-level regularized linear regression problem: a binary operator $\mathcal{T}^a_b$ in a group example for attribute $a$ minimizes $\argmin_\mathcal{T} \ell^a_b(\mathcal{T})$ defined as
+By the property of closure, we formulate it as an inner-level regularized linear regression problem: a binary operator $\mathcal{T}^a_b$ for attribute $a$ in a group minimizes $\ell^a_b(\mathcal{T})$ defined as

-where under visual uncertainty, we take the expectation with respect to the distributions in the belief states of context panels $P(b^a_{o, i})$ in the first two rows, and denote its algebraic representation as $M(b^a_{o, i})$.
+where under visual uncertainty, we take the expectation \wrt the distributions in the belief states of context panels $P(b^a_{o, i})$ in the first two rows, and denote its algebraic representation as $M(b^a_{o, i})$.
 For unary operators, one operand can be treated as constant and absorbed into $\mathcal{T}$.
-Note that \cref{eqn:binary} admits a closed-form solution (see Appendix for details).
+Note that \cref{eqn:binary} admits a closed-form solution (please refer to the Appendix for details).
 Therefore, the operator can be learned and adapted for different instances of binary relations and concluded on the fly.
 Such a design also simplifies the recent neuro-symbolic approaches, where every single symbol operator needs to be hand-defined~\cite{han2019visual,mao2019neuro,yi2020clevrer,yi2018neural}.
 Instead, we only specify an inner-level optimization framework and allow symbolic operators to be quickly induced based on the neural observations, while keeping the semantic interpretability in the neuro-symbolic methods.
 Therefore, we term such a design semi-symbolic.

 The operator probability in \cref{eqn:factor} is then modeled by each operator type's fitness, \eg, for binary,

 \paragraph{Operator Execution}

 To predict the algebraic representation of the answer, we solve another inner-level optimization similar to \cref{eqn:binary}, but now treating the representation of the answer as a variable: